Skip to content

 Postpartum contraception: what contraception after childbirth?

 Welcoming a newborn is one of life's most beautiful adventures.
 But it also comes with many challenges!
 Among them, choosing postpartum contraception.
-When should you worry about it?
+When should you think about it?
 What are the options that respect your body, especially if you are breastfeeding?
-In this article, we explain how to choose the contraception that suits you in order to experience this new stage of your life with complete peace of mind.
+In this article, we explain how to choose the contraception that suits you so that you can live this new stage of your life with peace of mind.

 Why is it important to choose postpartum contraception?

-When do you become fertile again after giving birth?
+When do you become fertile again after childbirth?

-From the first few days after giving birth, your body slowly begins to recover.
-And your fertility can return sooner than you think!
-Because on average, ovulation can resume around 21 days after giving birth.
-That is, even before the return of your first period (also called the return of menstruation ).
+From the first few days postpartum, your body slowly begins to recover.
+And your fertility can return faster than you think!
+On average, ovulation can resume about 21 days after birth.
+That's even before your first period returns (also called lochia).
 However, every woman is unique.
 And the resumption of ovulation therefore remains very variable from one body to another.

-It may seem surprising, but you should know that you are more fertile after giving birth.
+It may seem surprising, but you are more fertile after childbirth.
 Why?
-Because the body is in a phase of hormonal recovery and regeneration.
-Its natural hormonal regulation mechanisms are down and can therefore cause early ovulation.
+Because the body is in a phase of recovery and hormonal regeneration.
+Its natural hormonal regulation mechanisms are declining and can thus cause early ovulation.

 When to start contraception after childbirth?

-Technically speaking, you will have understood: ovulation can quickly return.
-And so, you will probably be advised to put in place a contraceptive method as soon as possible, at the latest three weeks after giving birth.
+Technically speaking, as you will have understood: ovulation can quickly return.
+And so, you will probably be advised to put in place a contraceptive method as soon as possible, no later than three weeks after childbirth.
 The idea is to avoid any risk of pregnancy, especially if you are not exclusively breastfeeding your baby (we will come back to this).
-However, if you do not feel ready to resume sexual intercourse: there is no point in forcing yourself to put in place a contraceptive method.
+However, if you do not feel ready to resume sexual intercourse: there is no need to force yourself to put a contraceptive method back in place.
 The best time to resume hormonal contraception is the one that suits you best.

 What are the postpartum contraception options?